-Statistical analyses were performed using R version 4.0.2 5 (R Development Core Team, 2018).
+Statistical analyses were performed using R version 4.0.2 5 (R core team, 2018.).
 Principal component analyses were performed using the prcomp() function.
 Pearson's correlation analyses were performed using the corr() function within the ggcorrplot package.
-The variance of each variable was partitioned into components attributable to the genotypic (line) and year in interaction with block as additional factor using an ANOVA (aov() function in the agricolae package).
-Adjusted means of the variables for the different lines across the two experiments were further calculated using the least-squares means () function (Ismeans package).
+The variance of each variable was partitioned into components attributable to the genotypic (line) and year in interaction with block as additional factor using an analysis of variance (aov() function in the agricolae package).
+Adjusted means of the variables for the different lines across the two experiments were further calculated using the least-squares means lsmeans() function (lsmeans package).